Dhouhaga/Automated-Chemotherapy-Preparation-System/README.md

 # End of study project: <br> Chemotherapy-Preparation-Robot (CPR)

 > Created by [Dhouha GAOUD].
-Proposed by ASQII and supervised by Prof. Kamel ECHAIEB.
+Proposed by ASQII and supervised by Prof. Chiheb Ameur ABID.

 ## Context